-Pediatric IBD Clinical Trial in Minturn AR
+Pediatric Crohn’s Clinical Trial in Denver CO

 Your child may be eligible for one of the GI studies if they are 2‒17 years of age, have been diagnosed with moderate to severe UC or CD, and have previously received treatment for UC or CD that has not worked.